MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ## Settings
 You'll be able to configure a number of settings here including wi-fi, bluetooth, power options, and more.

-/*Will need to add documentation for telemetry*/
+/*Will need to add documentation for telemetry, including how to turn these things off*/